Past to Present:

-Eons of time and a place very different from today created the geologic formations we know as Chimney Rock and Companion Rock.
+Eons of time and a place very different from today created the geology of Chimney Rock and Companion Rock.
 Their origin begins in a vast shallow sea some one hundred million years ago.
 Clay and dead plants and animals built a layer of mud that was, eventually, a thousand feet thick, forcing the sea floor to settle as the entire western continent began to rise.

 The mountains rose and the interior sea filled with fine sand from erosion of the new mountains.
 As the sea drained and shrank, its shoreline with beaches and tidal flats and river deltas followed, burying the ancient mud of the sea floor.
 Swamps and forests followed in turn.
 These wetlands and clam flats and peat swamps alternated, leaving layers of fossil shells and coal seams alongside the bones of the great land and sea beasts.

 Beginning about 40 million years ago, volcanoes lifted the entire Colorado Plateau.
 Water and wind began to eat away the rock and soil covering the future site of the rock towers.
 Glaciers spawned by the Ice Age four million years ago vastly increased the grinding away of the ground.
 Finally, as the last ice melted and great floods washed away the debris, the thick hard sandstone of Chimney Rock and Companion Rock saw light.
 The ancestral Piedra River, swollen with melting ice and heavy rainfall, carved away at the softer sea-floor mud, leaving the thick tough sandstone shoreline of the ancient sea standing proud, a wall of hard rock towering more than 1500 feet above the wet valley floor.